wp-plugins/social-contact-display/readme.txt

 2. "Social Interaction Buttons" widget

 == Changelog ==

+= 2.2.2 =
+* Reverted function change due to some incompatibility - will add a workaround in next version

 = 2.2.1 =
 * Updated style function to play nice with others